 Starting With the Basics

 As society, we are on information overload; the Internet has only complicated this fact.
 You could spend hours consuming and trying to digest all the information regarding car leather from the various sites on the Internet, only to walk away more confused than ever.
 This is why I am going to tell you that my opinion is based on actual real life experience straight from the world of 20+ years of professional auto detailing, plus my own personal research.
 So become an informed consumer and car owner first by learning the basics regarding the leather in your car at car leather care.

 Opinion Based in Experience

 My research has only confirmed what I have experienced first hand in the auto detailing industry; leathers of today are not the leathers of yesterday.
-And hopefully you are coming to the same conclusion that I have professionally, and that is that car leather of today is much more user friendly than ever.
+And hopefully you are coming to the same conclusion that I have as a professional and that is that car leather of today is much more user friendly than ever.
 With modern day dyes, pigments, and finishing processes, we now have car leather that is very resistant to the wear and tear that car leather must endure within our cars, trucks, vans, etc. It also means that the days of searching for the best auto leather conditioner are mostly a thing of the past; I say mostly as I know that old rules die a slow death.
-Many of you will dismiss this updated idea and continue your quest for the best auto leather conditioner regardless of what my years of experience has taught me.
+Many of you will dismiss this updated info and continue your quest for the best auto leather conditioner regardless of what my years of experience has taught me.